Shruthika-s/Applied-Data-Science-Capstone/README.md

 ## Conclusion

-This project is a comprehensive application of data science techniques, showcasing how to handle real-world datasets, perform exploratory data analysis, build machine learning models, and present results using an interactive dashboard.
-It provides insights into SpaceX launch performance and offers a predictive tool for future launches, making it a valuable resource for anyone interested in data science applications in aerospace.
+This project is a comprehensive application of data science techniques, showcasing how to handle real-world datasets, perform exploratory data analysis, build machine learning models, and present results through an interactive dashboard.
+It provides insights into SpaceX launch performance and offers a predictive tool for future launches, reflecting my interest in data science applications in aerospace.
+The project emphasizes how data science can drive impactful decisions and innovations in the aerospace industry.